 Clipping is performed before upsampling and not after upsampling, as proposed in JVET-O0160 and in JVET-O0168.

 The mapping tables from MIP modes to conventional intra prediction modes are removed.
-Instead, MIP modes are always mapped to the planar mode, as proposed in JVET-O0187, Proposal 1, and in JVET-O0396, Method 1a.
+Instead, MIP modes are always mapped to the planar mode, as proposed in JVET-O0187, Proposal 1, in JVET-O0396, Method 1a, in JVET-O0321, Test 1 and in JVET-O0598.

 For the coding of the MIP-modes, the MIP-MPMs are no longer used and the mapping from conventional intra prediction modes to MIP modes is removed.
 Instead, the MIP modes are coded using truncated binary code, as proposed in JVET-O0169.